Naica Cave of the Crystals

 Deadly temperature and humidity

-Cave of the Swords was the first discovered cavern – specialists speculate that crystals in this cave are smaller because this cave is closer to the land surface and heated water cooled down faster than in the Cave of the Crystals.
+Cave of the Swords was the first discovered cavern – specialists speculate that crystals in this cave are smaller because this cave is close to the land surface and heated water cooled down faster than in the Cave of the Crystals.

 In 2000 Delgado brothers discovered also Queen’s Eye Cavern (Cueva del Ojo de la Reina) at the depth of 300 m.
-It is giant, 8 m wide geode lined with giant, translucent selenite crystals.
+It is a giant, 8 m wide geode lined with giant, translucent selenite crystals.
 In the same year was discovered also Candles Cave (Cueva de las Velas) with absolutely unique crystals.
 In 2009 at the depth of 150 was discovered Ice Palace.
-It is not flooded, crystals here are smaller but with impressive forms – incredibly thin needles.
+It was not flooded, crystals here are smaller but with impressive forms – incredibly thin needles.

 There is also a possibility that entrances in further caverns hide behind the crystals in Cave of the Crystals but their research would require significant damage to the cave.

-This might sound like a loss – but in fact it is not.
+This might sound like a loss – but in fact, it is not.

 - Naica Project.
 Accessed on October 16, 2016.

-Few countries of the world can offer such array of unique and astounding attractions as Mexico.
+Few countries in the world can offer such an array of unique and astounding attractions as Mexico.

-Area of this country was cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces and pyramids.
+The area of this country was the cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

-Though, those which we know offer a surprising diversity of unusual features and impressive sights.
+Though, those which are known to us, offer a surprising diversity of unusual features and impressive sights.